1st June 2026

 Quex House and Gardens & The Powell-Cotton Museum, Birchington

 Quex House and Gardens, home to the Powell-Cotton Museum, celebrates a very special year in 2026, the centenary of the Powell-Cotton Trust, with a programme of new family events, displays, exhibitions and trails at its beautiful home in the heart of Birchington.
 The museum's world-famous natural history dioramas, featuring incredible scenes from Africa and Asia, are genuinely unlike anything else in Kent.
-Guided tours of the Grade II listed manor house, seven acres of gardens including a walled kitchen garden, and a varied events programme make this a wonderfully rich day out for all ages.
+Tours of the manor house, seven acres of gardens including a walled kitchen garden, and a varied events programme make this a wonderfully rich day out for all ages.

 Hever Festival Theatre

-The Hever Festival Theatre presents its 2026 season at the stunning purpose-built Two Sisters' Theatre within the Hever Castle Estate, with performances also extending to Chiddingstone Castle and Penshurst Place, offering acclaimed drama, world-class music, intimate concerts and family favourites throughout the summer.
-Perfect for treating teens, this year's programme includes Treasure Island for families, the Last Night of the Hever Proms, Iolanthe, and a spectacular Ed Sheeran Experience tribute evening.
+The Hever Festival Theatre presents its 2026 season at the stunning purpose-built Two Sisters' Theatre within the Hever Castle Estate, with performances also extending to Chiddingstone Castle and Penshurst Place, offering acclaimed drama, world-class music, intimate concerts and family favourites throughout the summer - perfect for treating teens.
 With its transparent roof revealing the stars above, there's no finer way to spend a summer evening in Kent.

 Great Comp Garden